Lacuna-JDCE/JDCE_tools/hybrid/README.md

 ## Extending
 You can add custom algorithms by writing an adapter.
 For more information, see the [`example` adapter source](algorithms/example.js).
 The adapter file should be placed in the `algorithms` folder.
 To prevent collisions, any dependencies should be placed in a folder with the same name, e.g. for the algorithm `example`, place dependencies in `algorithms/example/`.
 Then, use the --algorithm flag to specify the new algorithm.

+Algorithms should only mark edges (with the provided `find_node` and `mark` functions), and not modify the files or nodes (graph) in any other way.